Common murre

 Diet and Nutrition

-The common murre can venture far from its breeding grounds to forage; distances of 100 km (60 mi) and more are often observed though if sufficient food is available closer by, birds only travel much shorter distances.
-The common murre mainly eats small schooling forage fish 200 mm (8 in) long or less, such as polar cod, capelin, sand lances, sprats, sandeels, Atlantic cod and Atlantic herring.
-Capelin and sand lances are favourite food, but what the main prey is at any one time depends much on what is available in quantity.
-It also eats some molluscs, marine worms, squid, and crustaceans such as amphipods.
-It consumes 20–32 g (11⁄16–1+1⁄8 oz) of food in a day on average.
-It is often seen carrying fish in its bill with the tail hanging out.
+Common murres are carnivores (piscivores).
+They mainly eat small schooling forage fish 200 mm (8 in) long or less, such as polar cod, capelin, sand lances, sprats, sandeels, Atlantic cod, and Atlantic herring.
+Capelin and sand lances are a favorite food, but what the main prey is at any one time depends much on what is available in quantity.
+Murres also eat some mollusks, marine worms, squid, and crustaceans such as amphipods.

 Mating Habits